 ISU Counseling & Testing Service offers free and confidential counseling services to enrolled ISU students.
 We provide short-term, goal-oriented counseling interventions and the majority of our clients meet their goals within the academic semester.
 During your first meeting, you and a counselor will discuss your current concerns and treatment recommendations will be made, which may include: group counseling, biofeedback skills training, or individual counseling.
 If your concerns require resources or competencies other than what we can provide, we will refer you to more appropriate services.
-To initiate services or if you are in crisis, you can walk into our center Monday - Friday 8 a.m. -4 p.m., 7:30 a.m.-3 p.m. in summer.
+To initiate services or if you are in crisis, you can call our center Monday - Friday 8 a.m. -4 p.m., 7:30 a.m.-3 p.m. in summer.
 Counseling and Testing Service also provides crisis services to students who feel like they need immediate assistance for a crisis during our regular business hours.
 Please be advised that we do not provide after hours (i.e. past 5 p.m., 4 p.m. in summer) and weekend crisis services.
 After hours and on weekends, emergency mental health services are available through the Human Development Center (208-234-8685) or at the Portneuf Medical Center Emergency Department (208-239-1801), or by calling 911.

 All students enrolled for the current semester are eligible for free confidential services.

 During times of high demand for counseling services and limited availability of staff, students who are not currently at high risk will be placed on a waitlist and contacted as soon as there is an opening.
 Students placed on the waitlist will also be provided with referrals for other low cost/no cost counseling services in the community.

 During the assessment, students and their assessment counselor discuss the student's needs and concerns and decide upon an appropriate plan which might include individual and/or group therapy.
 When a student's needs are different from the services provided at our office, the counselor will assist the student with a referral.
 Call us at (208) 282-2130.

 Services we provide:

 - Group counseling, biofeedback training, or short-term goal-oriented individual counseling to currently enrolled ISU students

 - Crisis intervention during our regular business hours